 The value of the target when the convergence has been reached.
-Returned only if the convergence is successfull.
+Returned only if at least one of the sequential convergences has been completed successfull.

-• converged_parameters Dict
+• converged\parameters Dict

 The values for the parameters that was enough to achieve convergence.
-If converged is not achieved, it won't be returned.
+If converged is not achieved, it will be an empty dictionary.